cs411-alawini/sp24-cs411-team084-MIMN/doc/2_database_design.md

 ## Relationships
 ### 1. User - University: like
-- **One to Many:** We specify that each user is required to pick a single "dream university" they favor, and each university can be favored by a varying number of students, from none to many.
+- **Many to Many:** Each user is required to pick an array of "dream universitys" they favor optionally, and each university can be favored by a varying number of students, from none to many.
 - **Assumption:** The relationship is based on a specific constraint of the website.
-When users create accounts, they will be prompted to identify just one "dream university".
+When users create accounts, they will be prompted to identify their "dream universities" voluntarily.
 Consequently, tt is possible for certain universities to be not favored by any user.

 ### 2. Application - Unviersity: apply
 - **One to Many:** Each application is restricted to applying to one university, while each university may receive none to many applications.